csuhta/inquisition-perks/readme.txt

 I do have two notes for agents:

-You should tell Speaker Anais that you want her to "spread word of an Inquisition", so that she becomes a Secrets agent.
+You should tell Speaker Anais that you want her to "listen and gather information", so that she becomes a Secrets agent.
 Quite a few of the Secrets perks are bad, so you need all of the help that you can get to avoid spending extra points in that tree.